andrew-j-roberts/mock-faa-swim-feeds/README.md

-# card-transactions-publisher
+# mock-faa-swim-feeds

-Node.js application that uses kafka-node to publish credit card transactions to Kafka.
+Available mock FAA SWIM feeds:

+- Flight Data Position Systems (FDPS) position feed

 ## Getting started

+Open [.EDIT-ME.env](./src/.EDIT-ME.env) and fill in your event broker's connection details, then rename the file to `.env`

-cd to this `card-transactions-publisher` directory and then run:
+From a terminal, cd to this repo `mock-faa-swim-feeds` and run:

 ```sh
 npm i